Interleukin 36: Clinical significance

 IL-36-alpha functions primarily in skin and demonstrates increased expression in psoriasis.
 In addition, decreased expression of this gene has been linked to a poor prognosis in both hepatocellular carcinoma and colorectal cancer patients.

 IL-36 cytokines may play a regulatory role in the pathogenesis of inflammatory disorders such as folliculitis and eosinophilic pustular folliculitis.
 In addition, in acute generalized exanthematous pustulosis, IL-36 (mainly IL-36 gamma) was overexpressed in skin lesions.

 Studies revealed that T cells were sufficient to cause skin inflammation after Staphylococcus aureus exposure on mice, mediating the skin inflammation via IL-36-controlled, IL-17-dependent T cell responses.

 IL-36 is significantly involved in the pathogenesis of psoriasis leading to it being targeted therapeutically.
 Human psoriatic skin plaques displayed elevated IL-36beta.
-In addition, It was found that serum IL-36 levels are higher in patients with psoriasis vulgaris and it's levels positively correlate with disease activity, suggesting that serum IL-36 levels might serve as useful biomarkers in patients with psoriasis.
+In addition, It was found that serum IL-36 levels are higher in patients with psoriasis vulgaris and its levels positively correlate with disease activity, suggesting that serum IL-36 levels might serve as useful biomarkers in patients with psoriasis.